Concepts

 Type 3: Local Tables

-When you use LightDB distributed database, the coordinator node you connect to and interact with is a regular LightDB database with the LightDB distributed database extension installed.
+When you use LightDB distributed database, the coordinator node you connect to and interact with is a regular LightDB database with the LightDB distributed database.
 Thus you can create ordinary tables and choose not to shard them.
 This is useful for small administrative tables that don’t participate in join queries.
 An example would be users table for application login and authentication.

 Creating standard LightDB tables is easy because it’s the default.
 It’s what you get when you run CREATE TABLE.
 In almost every LightDB distributed database deployment we see standard LightDB tables co-existing with distributed and reference tables.
 Indeed, LightDB distributed database itself uses local tables to hold cluster metadata, as mentioned earlier.